-Gabon has achieved high coverage of the tracer RMNCAH interventions of skilled birth attendants, and has recently increased coverage of ARTs in children.
+Gabon has achieved high coverage of the tracer RMNCAH interventions of skilled birth attendants and has recently increased coverage of ARTs in children.

 Progress in addressing Neglected Tropical Diseases (NTDs) in Gabon is shown using a composite index calculated from preventive chemotherapy coverage achieved for lymphatic filariasis, onchocerciasis, schistosomiasis, and soil transmitted helminths.
-Preventive chemotherapy coverage in Gabon is 0% for schistosomiasis, 0% for lymphatic filariasis, 0% for onchocerciasis, and 0% for soil transmitted helminths.
-Overall, the NTD preventive chemotherapy coverage index for Gabon in 2019 is 0, which represents a slight decrease compared with the 2018 index value (2).
+In 2020, preventive chemotherapy coverage was 41% for soil-transmitted helminths and 0% for schistosomiasis, lymphatic filariasis, and onchocerciasis.
+Overall, the NTD preventive chemotherapy coverage index for Gabon in 2020 is zero, with no change compared with the 2019 index value of 0